Getting to Grips with

 Skirts, whilst soon damaged in use, are cheap and easy to replace.

-Also known as tuna feathers, they're not as selective as this alternative name would suggest.
 Not just tuna, but dorado are more than a little partial to them too - as are kingfish, wahoo and barracuda.

 Made of either hardwood or hard plastic, these salt water fishing lures are made to resemble baitfish.
 Also known as crankbait lures, they come in two guises - deep diving crankbaits and lipless crankbaits.

-Unlike skirted lures and plugs, these steel trolling lures are virtually indestructible in normal use.
 Trolling spoons are best trolled deep and slow, where their flashes and vibrations will bring up fish from greater depths.
-The enormous shoe-sized Bunker Spoons are firm favourites of American anglers trolling for the prized striped bass.

 How do you identify a jigging lure?
 Well, if it's not immediately obvious that it's intended solely for either trolling or casting, then the odds are that it's a jig.
 As definitions go, I know that this one's something of a cop-out, but it's the best I can do.
-And it's not made any easier when some jigs double-up as trolling lures and others will catch fish after fish when cast from the shore.
-And it's this versatility which makes them 'must have' lures in any angler's collection of salt water fishing lures.

 So, following on from my miserable attempt to define them collectively, let's sort them into groups and look at these saltwater jigs in turn.